Haji Abdul Sattar (footballer): International career

 He made his international debut in the 1989 South Asian Games in Islamabad under the captainship of Mateen Akhtar.
-Sattar was the author of the lone goal in the final against Bangladesh at the 1989 South Asian Games in the dying minutes of the game, which saw Pakistan win their first title at the tournament.
+Sattar was the author of the lone goal in the final.
+Scoring from an assist from Zulfiqar Hussain Dogar against Bangladesh at the 1989 South Asian Games in the dying minutes of the game.
+Which saw Pakistan win their first title at the tournament.
 He came as a substitute for starting player Shaukat Ali in the match.

 Sattar also competed with Pakistan at the 1990 Asian Games held in Beijing.

 Coaching career

-Sattar finished a AFC Professional Coaching Diploma and coached several clubs later on.
+Sattar finished an AFC Professional Coaching Diploma and coached several clubs later on.

-In 2010, he conducted trials for Islamabad United team for the franchise based GEO Super Football League.
+In 2010, he conducted trials for Islamabad United team for the franchise based Super Football League.
 In 2014 and 2015, he worked as the coach of the Higher Education Commission tam in the PFF League and the National Challenge Cup.

 In 2016, he was named coach of a combined team of the Islamabad Football Association.
 He coached SA Farms at the 2020 PFF National Challenge Cup.